Purdue-CS193/homework-0-TvishaSrikanth/index.md

+# Tvisha's First CS193 Homework
+- It teaches me developer tools that aren't taught in my other classes
+- It is taught by students who were in my position just a year ago and can give good advice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.